defold/doc/docs/en/faq/faq.md

 I'm running on Linux and the editor won't start.

-: Make sure that you start the editor with the supplied shell script:
+: This applies to the old editor 1 only.
+Make sure that you start the editor with the supplied shell script:

   ```sh
   $ ./Defold-linux.sh